 If statistical or methodological support is needed, the PhD candidate should specify this in the research proposal and pay separately for the extra support.
 The same holds for editing or improving the English language of papers.

 The fee needs to be paid each year at the start of the year.
 If it takes more than four years to complete the dissertation, the fee also needs to be paid for each additional year.
-The annual fee can be adjusted by the SHE each year without prior notice.
+The annual fee is increased with 10% each year or an be adjusted otherwise by SHE each year without prior notice.

 Estimated costs for printing the dissertation in the Netherlands is €2,000.
 Printing can also be done in your home country or institution.
 Participants are free to choose where they print the dissertation.